tedxuofichicago/tedxuic-website/README.md

 # TEDxUofIChicago Website
-A new version of the website built from scratch: https://tedxuofichicago.vercel.app/
+A new version of the Wix website built from scratch: https://tedxuofichicago.vercel.app/

 Task List
 - Create components for cleaner code